-- Specialist Program: a sequence of between 10.0 and 14.0 Full Course Equivalents (FCE) in one or more disciplines (note that some interdisciplinary Specialist programs may require up to 16.0 FCE).
-Specialist programs must include at least 4.0 300+series FCE, at least 1.0 FCE of which must be at the 400-level.
+- Specialist Program: a sequence of between 10.0 and 14.0 credits in one or more disciplines (note that some interdisciplinary Specialist programs may require up to 16.0 credits).
+Specialist programs must include at least 4.0 credits from 300+series courses, of which 1.0 credit must be at the 400-level.

-- Major Program: a sequence of between 6.0 and 8.0 FCE in one or more disciplines.
-Major programs must include at least 2.0 300+series FCEs, at least 0.5 FCE of which must be at the 400-level.
+- Major Program: a sequence of between 6.0 and 8.0 credits in one or more disciplines.
+Major programs must include at least 2.0 credits from 300+series courses, of which one 0.5 credit must be at the 400-level.

-- Minor Program: a sequence of 4.0 FCEs in one or more disciplines.
-Minor programs must include at least 1.0 FCE at the 300+level.
+- Minor Program: a sequence of 4.0 credits in one or more disciplines.
+Minor programs must include at least 1.0 credit at the 300+level.

 Some courses included as program options may have prerequisites as requirements not listed in the program but which must be taken.
 Programs which list optional courses do not necessarily list their prerequisites.
 Students are responsible for fulfilling prerequisites; students enrolled in courses for which they do not have the published prerequisites may have their registration in those courses cancelled at any time without warning.

-- Enrol in at least one and no more than three programs (of which only two can be Majors or Specialists), in the session in which they pass the fourth Full Course Equivalent (FCE).
+- Enrol in at least one and no more than three programs (of which only two can be Majors or Specialists), in the session in which they pass the course that brings them to a total of 4.0 credits.
 See the Arts & Science Program Toolkit for details.
-Students admitted with transfer credit for 4.0 FCE or more must enrol in programs immediately upon admission.
+Students admitted with transfer credit for 4.0 credits or more must enrol in programs immediately upon admission.

 - Meet any enrolment requirements for a program as stated in the Calendar.